 Although this Zucchini Parmigiana Recipe is light in calories, only 185 and 5 WW points+, it’s so filling that all I could eat was only 1 serving = 1 cup.
 And considering the fact we had it twice this week because of me testing the recipe, I froze the leftovers in an airtight container.
 That’s what is so great about this vegetarian casserole – easy and fast.

 Also it’s gluten free if you use gluten free breadcrumbs.
 Layering the breadcrumbs on the bottom of the dish helps to soak up any juices from the zucchini.
+You might also enjoy my zucchini lasagna where I use quinoa to soak up the liquid, and try chicken zucchini casserole that tastes like enchiladas.

 - 1 tbsp olive oil